AndrewPBerg/Fuzzify/README.md

 docker-compose up --build
 ```

-> TODO: link the tarred file

-1. Download the premade database volume
-2. Use this volume to populate your locally hosted site

-This will allow you to run the application with full functionality, with the exception of the live website threat assessment feature.
+> This will allow you to run the application with full functionality, with the exception of the live website threat assessment feature.

 ### TODO instructions from installation to working w/ it to ARM.